S F Marble & Granite

 What Granite Thickness Options Are There?

 Granite countertops typically come in two standard thicknesses: 2 cm and 3 cm.
-Each option has its benefits and potential drawbacks, making it important to understand the differences.
+Each option has its benefits and potential drawbacks, making it important to understand the differences when planning your kitchen or bathroom design, especially if you’re considering a custom backsplash in Lowell MA to perfectly complement your stone surfaces.

 2 Cm Granite Countertops